 The PhysioNet Resource, established in 1999, is intended to stimulate current research and new investigations in the study of complex biomedical and physiologic signals.
 It has three closely interdependent components:

 - PhysioToolkit is a large and growing library of software for physiologic signal processing and analysis, detection of physiologically significant events using both classical techniques and novel methods based on statistical physics and nonlinear dynamics, interactive display and characterization of signals, creation of new databases, simulation of physiologic and other signals, quantitative evaluation and comparison of analysis methods, and analysis of nonequilibrium and nonstationary processes.
-A unifying theme of many of the research projects that contribute software to PhysioToolkit is the extraction of ``hidden'' information from biomedical signals, information that may have diagnostic or prognostic value in medicine, or explanatory or predictive power in basic research.
+A unifying theme of many of the research projects that contribute software to PhysioToolkit is the extraction of “hidden” information from biomedical signals, information that may have diagnostic or prognostic value in medicine, or explanatory or predictive power in basic research.
 All PhysioToolkit software is available in source form under the GNU General Public License (GPL).
-To learn more about the contents of PhysioToolkit, begin here.
+For information about the PhysioToolkit software, visit the PhysioTookit Software Index.